mmistakes/minimal-mistakes/_posts/2020-01-05-PicoCTF-2019-General-Skills-PowerShell.md

 # PicoCTF 2019 General Skills

 I was listening to one of my favorite podcasts, [Darknet Diaries](https://darknetdiaries.com/), and this episode was about CTFs and one Team's journey to become Def Con champions.
-Jack Rhysider recommends that people who are interested in getting into CTFs should checkout Carnegie Mellon's PicoCTF.
+Jack Rhysider recommends that people who are interested in getting into CTFs should checkout Carnegie Mellon's [PicoCTF](https://2019game.picoctf.com/).
 I enjoy learning and taking the advice of people who I want to emulate so I decided to do a writeup on PicoCTF 2019 using PowerShell.
 PicoCTF has been out for a while and the competition aspect of it is over.
 Fortunately the environment and challenges are available all year long.

+If this sounds interesting to you, I recommend that you minimize this post and go through the PicoCTF 2019 General Skills challenges using your account.

 ## 2warm